USA and the UK

 Those who wish to receive medical treatment in the United States can also apply for the B2 Visa.

-The B2 Visa is one of the U.S. Visitor Visas, along with the B1 Visa.
-The B1 Visa is for those who wish to travel to the U.S. on business.
+The B2 Visa is just one of the U.S. Visitor Visas with the other being the B1 Visa.
+The B1 Visa, however, is for those who wish to travel to the U.S. on business.

 There is no annual cap imposed on the number of people who can receive a B2 Tourist Visa, which means the processing time for this visa is relatively quick.